 uBlock Origin

 If you’ve ever watched your web browser begin to drag, you know the frustrations of many users.
 It happens often, especially when numerous tabs are open.
-We like uBlock Origin because it is designed to give you optimized memory and CPU power usage.
+We like uBlock Origin because it is designed to optimize memory and CPU usage.
 That’s a feature many want because it allows for faster page loading time and easier, smoother scrolling.

 If that isn’t enough, it’s also promoted as a “wide-spectrum content blocker,” which means it has plenty of features to make you happy but won’t overwhelm you while it does so.
 You can download uBlock Origin for Chrome, Firefox, Edge, and Opera for free.